Bevercotes

 Bevercotes is a hamlet and civil parish in the Bassetlaw district of Nottinghamshire, England, about six miles south of East Retford and five miles north-east of Ollerton.
 According to the 2001 census it had a population of 28.
-The population remained less than 100 at the 2011 Census and is included in the civil parish of Bothamsall.
+The population remained less than 100 at the 2011 Census and was included in the civil parish of Bothamsall.
+In 2021 it was reported as having 19 residents.

 The former Bevercotes Colliery was one of the first fully automated coal mines in the country.